Identifying the 40 most arts-vibrant communities in America based on data-informed indices.

 A new study commissioned by the Walton Family Foundation and led by Zannie and Glenn Voss of SMU DataArts examines the arts vibrancy of Northwest Arkansas.
 The study found that since 2013, arts vibrancy in the region has increased overall, due to an established core of large arts and cultural institutions, such as Crystal Bridges Museum of American Art in Bentonville.
 However, the study also shows that the area severely lacks independent artists and small arts and cultural organizations.

-By 2045, the number of Hispanic individuals in the Greater Houston area is expected to outnumber all other ethnic groups combined, and the shift to a majority-minority population is already present as non-Hispanic white individuals comprise less than half of the population in Texas, according to the Texas Demographic Center.
+By 2045, the number of Hispanic individuals in the Greater Houston area is expected to outnumber all other ethnic groups combined, according to the Texas Demographic Center.
 These demographic changes call for a rapid evolution from arts and cultural organizations as they already under-represent the area’s diverse population in workforce as well as audiences.